Nwakakukaks/lightblock/README.md

-# LightBlock
+## LightBlock - Built Lightlink gasless hackathon '24

-## LightBlock simplifies creating, compiling, deploying and managing smart contracts.
+### LightBlock simplifies creating, compiling, deploying and managing smart contracts.

 **Project Goal**: We want to give anyone the ability to effortlessly create, deploy, manage, and gain insights into their smart contracts.